Øygarden

 Øygarden is a municipality in Vestland county, Norway.
 It is an island municipality located in the traditional district of Midhordland, stretching along the west coast of the county.
 The village of Straume is the administrative centre of the municipality.
 Other villages in the municipality include Alveim, Blomvåg, Vikavågen, Ågotnes, Fjell, Foldnes, Knappskog, Knarrevik, Kolltveit, Landro, Sekkingstad, Skogsvåg, Klokkarvik, Tælavåg, Kausland, and Hammarsland.

 The municipality consists of a chain of islands to the north and west of the city of Bergen. Øygarden is connected to the mainland by a series of bridges and a single road running across the islands.
 Some of the major islands include Litlesotra, Store Sotra, Bildøy, Bjorøy, Misje, Turøy, Seløyna, Alvøyna, Ona, Blomøyna, Rongøyna, and Toftøyna.

-The 315 km2 municipality is the 260th largest by area out of the 356 municipalities in Norway. Øygarden is the 27th most populous municipality in Norway with a population of 39,032.
-The municipality's population density is 131.1 PD/km2 and its population has increased by 16.3% over the previous 10-year period.
+The 315 km2 municipality is the 260th largest by area out of the 356 municipalities in Norway. Øygarden is the 27th most populous municipality in Norway with a population of 39,368.
+The municipality's population density is 131.1 PD/km2 and its population has increased by 14.6% over the previous 10-year period.

 General information

 The municipality of Øygarden was established on 1 January 1964.
 It was created by a merger that was set in motion by the Schei Committee.
 The newly created Øygarden was made up of all of the old municipality of Hjelme (population: 956) and almost all of the municipality of Herdla (population: 2131) that was located west of the Hjeltefjorden (except for the islands of Turøy and Misje which went to the neighboring municipality of Fjell).

 On 1 January 2020, the three neighboring municipalities of Fjell, Sund, and Øygarden were merged into one large island municipality called Øygarden.

 The administrative centre of Øygarden has changed three times over the years.
 From 1964 until 2009, it was located at the village of Tjeldstø.
 From 2009 through 2019, it was located in the village of Rong.
-In 2020, the administrative centre was moved to the large village of Straume after a large municipal merger.
+In 2020, the administrative centre was moved to the large village of Straume after the municipal merger with Fjell and Sund.